 The Undergraduate Education major provides students with two State of New Jersey teacher certifications and the possibility of a third certification for Teacher of Students with Disabilities, which is optional.

 The Undergraduate Education minor provides students with one certification for Secondary Education and the possibility of a second certification of Teacher of Students with Disabilities, which is optional.

 All students have the option to test into additional teaching certifications.

-A Non-Certfication option is also available and provides students with the opportunity to complete a Bachelor's Degree in Education without teaching certification.
+A Non-Certification option is also available and provides students with the opportunity to complete a Bachelor's Degree with an Individualized Major: Education Studies (without teaching certification).

 Areas of Emphasis

 Total: 11 or 14 credits

 Students fulfill the College of Saint Elizabeth capstone requirement by successfully completing Student Teaching, Student Teaching Seminar and Portfolio.
 These components plus the student's Education Philosophy are presented in both written and oral forms to the Education Faculty.
 Preparing for the capstone requirement is offered in ED 475 Student Teacher Seminar and Portfolio.